-Column volume (CV) 4.7 ml
+Column volume (CV) 4 7 ml

 Column dimensions 0.77 × 10 cm

-Column hardware pressure limit 1 8 bar (0.8 MPa)
+Column hardware pressure limit 8 bar (0.8 MPa)

-1 The pressure over the packed bed varies depending on a range of parameters such as the characteristics of the chromatography medium and the column tubing used.
+Note: The pressure over the packed bed varies depending on a range of parameters such as the characteristics of the chromatography medium, sample/liquid viscosity and the column tubing used.

-Properties of IMAC Sepharose 6 Fast Flow
+Properties of Ni Sepharose 6 Fast Flow

-HiScreen IMAC FF columns are prepacked with IMAC Sepharose 6 Fast Flow, which consists of 90 μ m, highly cross-linked agarose beads with a covalently immobilized chelating group.
-The medium can easily be charged with Ni2+, Co2+, Zn2+, Cu2+, Fe3+ or other metal ions.
+HiScreen Ni FF columns are prepacked with Ni Sepharose 6 Fast Flow, which consists of 90 μm highly cross-linked agarose beads with an immobilized chelating group.
+The medium has been charged with Ni^{2+} ions.